-The battery buss bar is located on the front end shell inside skin, next to the battery compartment.
 Front bed models have the bar located under the front bed.
-Battery cables will run to this bar.
+Battery cables will run to this battery buss bar.

-A Cat 5-patch cord for a solar panel display, if supplied with the after market unit, runs from the battery buss bar to an area just below the CatCon seven display.
-The solar panel display panel can be mounted just below the CatCon monitor panel by routing the proper size hole.
-The Cat 5 wire is plugged into the display panel.
+A Cat 5-patch cord for a solar panel display, if supplied with the after-market unit, runs from the battery buss bar to an area just below the See Level display.
+The solar panel display panel can be mounted just below the See Level monitor panel by routing the proper size hole.
+The Cat 5-wire is plugged into the display panel.